Vaporization: Flavoring Food with Pure Aromatic Vapor

 Odor compounds evaporate more quickly when heated, which explains why hot foods tend to be more flavorful than cold ones.
 Many of these volatile compounds can be distilled in the form of essential oils.
 Molecular gastronomy chefs usually use food grade essential oils to enhance the flavor of their dishes.

-Another new technique to extract the essential oils of ingredients, pioneered by molecular gastronomy Chef Grant Achatz, is vaporization.
-At his restaurant Alinea in Chicago, Grant Achatz uses the VOLCANO Vaporization System to release vaporizable aromas and fragrances from plants, herbs and other ingredients through vaporization by hot air.
+Another new technique to extract the essential oils of ingredients used in molecular gastronomy is vaporization.
+The VOLCANO Vaporization System is used to release vaporizable aromas and fragrances from plants, herbs and other ingredients through vaporization by hot air.

-Grant is known for experimenting with different ways to bring sensory experiences to diners using sound, textures, and aromas.
-Using the Volcano vaporizer, Grant Achatz has captured the aroma of various ingredients such as lavender, citrus peel, firewood ashes, nutmeg, leather and grass to evoke a desired effect, be it a memory, a season or a feeling.
+The best molecular gastronomy chefs are known for experimenting with different ways to bring sensory experiences to diners using sound, textures, and aromas.
+Using the Volcano vaporizer, chefs have captured the aroma of various ingredients such as lavender, citrus peel, firewood ashes, nutmeg, leather and grass to evoke a desired effect, be it a memory, a season or a feeling.

 The vaporization technique is great to incorporate in dishes pure aromas of ingredients that may not taste good when eaten.
 So, an ingredient that may taste soapy or bitter to some people, like lavender or pine, but has a wonderful aroma, may be used with intensity.
 At the same time, the Volcano vaporizer can also be used in creative ways to improve the dining experience and surprise diners.